 Rayanne Craven

 Dogs have been a passion of mine since I was a child.
 As a teenager, I began dog sitting for friends and family and in college began working as a veterinary technician at Newton County Animal Clinic where I worked for 5 years.
-I have been working professionally as a force free trainer for 4 years and in that time earned several certifications.
+I have been working professionally as a force free trainer for 6 years and in that time earned several certifications.
 I live in Sumrall, Mississippi, with my dog, Kávé, a Mudi.
 I love helping owners set their puppies up for success and enjoy the benefits of a positive relationship.
 My goal is to educate pet parents and to show them they can have a wonderful time training and building a bond with their dogs through positive reinforcement.
-I have also worked professionally with service dogs and their handlers for over 3 years.
+I also worked professionally with service dogs and their handlers for over 5 years.
 I have helped train for several different tasks including: Type 1 diabetic alert, anxiety interruption, deep pressure therapy, retrieval, and some hearing alerts.
-Service dogs can greatly improve the lives of their handlers, and I love helping them become great, working teams.

-I earned a Bachelor’s Degree from Mississippi State University and have earned the following certifications and accreditations below.
-I am currently pursuing a Graduate Certificate in Applied Animal Behavior through the University of Washington which will be completed Summer 2024.
-I am a board member (Recording Secretary) of the Mudi Club of America, a student member of the Animal Behavior Society, and I am currently an animal care volunteer with the Hattiesburg Zoo to further my knowledge of other species.
+I earned a Bachelor’s Degree from Mississippi State University and a Graduate Certificate in Applied Animal Behavior through the University of Washington.
+I am a member of the Animal Behavior Society, the Pet Professional Guild, and I am currently an animal care volunteer with the Hattiesburg Zoo to further my knowledge of other species.

 Accredited Dog Trainer through the International Association of Animal Behavior Consultants